That’s me around the time I knew Basil, in a spontaneous class with a group of kids at a picnic… a portent of things to come.

 What has happened in this country is that those on the far Left and far Right have taken a necessary good (Equality or Liberty) and turned it into an absolute good exclusive of its opposite.
 The result is an out of balance public dialogue that is tragically and unnecesarily conflictual and pushes the goal of a Just society out of our reach.
 We have especially seen Liberty become worshipped at the expense of Equality.
 “Drill-Baby, drill!” with little regard for public safety, for example.

 In a kind of politcal fundamentalism, no consideration can be given by the far Right to any suggestion of government intervention to ensure the necessary balance provided by Equality.
 So, we wind up with a privately “regulated” health care system that excludes over 40 million people.
-That means a real human cost and risk to the nation as inadequate health care and poor health drags on other public services and limits productivity.
-It is not, however, in the interests of a private corporation that maximizes its Liberty to make a profit to provide care for all.
+That means we endurea real human cost and risk to the nation as inadequate health care and poor health drags on other public services and limits productivity and increases, innecessarily, human misery.
+It is not, in the interests of a private corporation to provide care for all as its goals are to maximizes its Liberty to make a profit.
 This is why government is needed to protect the public commons.
 It is not in the interest of business to do so.